-- 2. At least a 1050 minimum combined score on the verbal and quantitative tests of the GRE. - 3.
-A score of at least 600 on the TOEFL from applicants whose first language in not English. - 4.
-Three letters of recommendation testifying to the applicant's academic abilities. - 5.
-A minimum 2.75 cumulative undergraduate index. - Any other requirements specific to area of specialization or established by the School or University.
+- 1. At least a 1050 minimum combined score on the verbal and quantitative tests of the Graduate Record Examination. - 2.
+A minimum 600 score on the TOEFL examination if the applicant's first language is not English. - 3.
+Three letters of recommendation.

+- 1. 2.75 undergraduate index - 2.
+18 credit hours in candidate's area of curriculum specialization. - 3.
+Eligibility for teaching certification or appropriate background experience. - 4.
+Any other requirements specific to area of specialization or established by the School or University.